 Mike has been a Visiting Fellow at the London School of Economics and he is currently a Visiting Fellow at the Cass Business School at City University.
 He is a member of the Editorial Board of Governance magazine.

 His book Managing Without Profit (Third Edition) has sold well over 23,000 copies, been translated into three languages and published in an Australian edition.
-His other titles include: Managing at the Leading Edge, Delivering Effective Governance, Building Outstanding Leadership Teams and One Minute Governance Tips from his Checklist column of Third Sector Magazine.
+His other titles include: Managing at the Leading Edge, Delivering Effective Governance and Building Outstanding Leadership Teams

 By placing this order you agree to DSC's terms and conditions: